Nithin-183/sumologic-content/README.md

 ## Getting Started
 - There are two types of content here
-	- [Tools] : There's a tool for every occasion; from managing your collectors and data volume to processing rules, and everyones favorite: regular expressions.
+	- [Tools] : There's a tool for every occasion; from managing your collectors and data volume to processing rules, and everyone's favorite: regular expressions.

 	- [Content] : Content that helps extract instant value from a variety of data streams.
 This content typically includes pre-built dashboards, alerts, and extraction rules.